Fraser Basin Council

 Fraser River Action Plan

-In 1990 the Government of Canada identified the Fraser River Basin as a major freshwater system requiring priority action.
 From Canada's Green Plan came the Fraser River Action Plan (FRAP).
-Jointly sponsored by the federal Departments of the Environment and Fisheries and Oceans, FRAP was modelled on the Fraser River Estuary Management Program (FREMP), which was helping create inter-agency cooperation on estuary management.
+Jointly sponsored by the federal Departments of the Environment and Fisheries and Oceans, FRAP was modelled on the Fraser River Estuary Management Program, which was helping create inter-agency cooperation on estuary management.

 FRAP made a good start on restoring the environmental health of the Fraser River and the Basin.
 The program encouraged collective stewardship and cooperative partnerships, and helped people understand how their actions could improve (or harm) watershed health.
 FRAP protected wild bird habitat, curtailed the release of toxic wood preservatives, and helped introduce some best management practices and pollution prevention plans for business and industry.